sn29/FlowCortex/README.md

   - Deployment-friendly structure

 Roadmap
-Add longitudinal batch effect modeling
-Bayesian posterior scoring for uncertain gates Integration with FlowSOM/UMAP embeddings
-Web-based UI for interactive gating
+Add longitudinal batch effect modeling; Bayesian posterior scoring for uncertain gate; Integration with FlowSOM/UMAP embeddings; Web-based UI for interactive gating

 Contributing
 Pull requests are welcome!
 Please open an issue first to discuss what you’d like to change.